Wait… it’s possible to rank on Amazon? So the most bought items aren’t always at the top?

 Take a look this pack of Duracell batteries (also an Amazon’s choice product):

-Because this single page displays a load of other variations of batteries, you are much more likely to buy multiple sets.
+Because this single page displays other variations of batteries, you are much more likely to buy multiple sets.
 This increases conversions and also, look how many reviews this product has!

 Having numerous listings increases customer reviews, which as we know from earlier, boosts rankings!